FujiwaraChoki/MoneyPrinter/README.md

 You can obtain your TikTok session ID by logging into TikTok in your browser and copying the value of the `sessionid` cookie.

 ### My ImageMagick binary is not being detected

+If you're on Linux, run `chmod +x magick` on the `magick` binary to make it executable.

 Make sure you set your path to the ImageMagick binary correctly in the `.env` file, it should look something like this: